 Content Reviewed by Jason Cejka – Government Contracts Lawyer

-Jason Cejka is a Government Contracts lawyer and also represents clients in the firm’s Business Law, Indian Law and Whistleblower practice areas.
+Jason Cejka is a Government Contracts lawyer and also represents clients in the firm’s Indian Law and Whistleblower practice areas.
 Mr. Cejka spent much of his career as in-house counsel and business advisor for multi-national government and military contractors.
 At Lockheed Martin, Cejka worked as Contracts Manager for Missiles and Fire Control.
 His responsibilities at mctlaw also include cases related to Buy American Act fraud and procurement fraud.

 This page was last updated:

 Contact Us Now

 As an experienced leader in these types of lawsuits, we were confident the firm would have the expertise.
 However, what surprised us most was the high level of excellent customer service from the firm’s staff!Pat R.

 I can’t recommend this firm enough.
 They have an outstanding team that truly care for their clients…I have been awarded a fair six figure settlement.Nate M.